S.Korea says to coordinate with U.S., Japan on N.Korea sanctions | Law-Order

 S.Korea says to coordinate with U.S., Japan on N.Korea sanctions

-Kim Gunn, South Korea's Special Representative for Korean Peninsula Peace and Security Affairs, said at a meeting with his U.S. and Japanese counterparts that North Korea was "becoming more aggressive and blatant in its nuclear threat".
+Kim Gunn, South Korea's Special Representative for Korean Peninsula Peace and Security Affairs, said at a meeting in the Indonesian capital Jakarta with his U.S. and Japanese counterparts that North Korea was "becoming more aggressive and blatant in its nuclear threat".
 "North Korea's further provocation will be met by a firm and united response from the international community," he said.

 - Country: